Minion (typeface): Usage

-Related Typefaces
+Related typefaces

 Adobe

 The Latin glyphs of Minion are also used in other Adobe font families created to support non-Latin languages, including Adobe Arabic, Adobe Hebrew, Adobe Thai, and Adobe Song.

 Adobe Song

 Adobe Song is marketed as a Simplified Chinese font, but it does contain Traditional Chinese and Japanese characters.

 The Latin characters of Adobe Song are lighter variants of Minion's.
 Interestingly, the main versions of Minion itself (e.g., Minion Pro and Minion 3) do not include any Light weight.

-Third Party
+Third-party

 Typefaces included in this section are related to Minion, but are not released by Adobe.

 Minion Math

 Minion Math is a mathematical font designed by Johannes Küster from typoma GmbH.
-Specifically, it uses glyphs from Minion and supplements with additional glyphs such as mathematical symbols.
+It provides Minion with additional glyphs such as mathematical symbols.

-Minion Math family includes 20 fonts in 4 weights and 5 optical sizes each.
-An additional optical size 'Tiny' is added.
+Minion Math family includes 20 fonts in 4 weights and 5 optical sizes.
+Minion Math provides an additional optical size 'Tiny', which is not part of Minion.
 Version 1.026 contains about 3,300 glyphs in each font style; OpenType math features were added in version 1.020.
 Minion Math had a working title, typoma MnMath.
 The final form is expected to include all Unicode mathematical symbols and many additional symbols.